 Fox News crew harassed, chased by angry mob while reporting on protests outside White House

-Rioting crowds stoked by the death of a black man at the apparent hand of a Minneapolis cop turned their rage on journalists early Saturday, attacking a Fox News crew outside the White House in a harrowing scene captured on video.
+An angry mob of rioters stoked by the death of a black man at the apparent hand of a Minneapolis cop turned its rage on a Fox News crew early Saturday, chasing and pummeling the journalists outside the White House in a harrowing scene captured on video.

-Fox News reporter Leland Vittert was reporting on protests in Lafayette Park at around 1 a.m. with two crewmembers when as many as a dozen masked protesters surrounded them, in footage caught by the Daily Caller.
-After a protester lunged at Vittert while he was reporting on air, the team made a beeline out of the park, with the hostile crowd in pursuit.
-Vittert and the crew were pushed and hit with water bottles, and a Fox News camera was broken when a member of the mob tried to grab it.
+Veteran reporter Leland Vittert was covering protests in Lafayette Park just before1 a.m. with three crewmembers when as many as a dozen masked protesters surrounded them, in footage caught by the Daily Caller.
+After a protester lunged at Vittert while he was reporting on air, the team made a beeline out of the park, with the hostile and growing crowd in pursuit.
+Vittert and the crew were punched and hit with projectiles, and a Fox News camera was broken when a member of the mob tried to grab it.

 DRAMATIC PHOTOS: RIOTS BREAK OUT ACROSS THE COUNTRY IN REACTION TO DEATH OF GEORGE FLOYD